pippim/pippim.github.io/programs/mserve.md

 <a id="hdr9"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr8">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr10">Skip</a></div>

-# Tooltips
+# Delayed Tooltips That Slowly Fade-In and Fade-Out

 A lot of work has gone into crafting the tooltips to delay before gradually fading in.
 Also, to gradually fade out.
-And finally, to follow the mouse pointer.
+And finally, the Tooltip message bubble follows the moving mouse pointer.

 <video src="https://user-images.githubusercontent.com/92641463/149630335-998fb026-67c5-4a4f-9cd0-fd2336f16e78.mp4"
 data-canonical-src="https://user-images.githubusercontent.com/92641463/149630335-998fb026-67c5-4a4f-9cd0-fd2336f16e78.mp4"